 By Henry Inman and William “Buffalo Bill” Cody, 1898

-Then they were compelled to resort to the substitutes of the Indians.
-Among some tribes the bark of the red willow, dried and bruised, was used; others, particularly the mountain savages, smoked the genuine kin-nik-i-nick, a little evergreen vine growing on the tops of the highest elevations, and known as larb.
+Then, they were compelled to resort to the substitutes of the Indians.
+Among some tribes, the bark of the red willow, dried and bruised, was used; others, particularly the mountain savages, smoked the genuine kin-nik-i-nick, a little evergreen vine growing on the tops of the highest elevations and known as larb.

-It was a rare treat to come across one of those solitary camps when out on a prolonged hunt, for the visitor was certain of a cordial welcome, and everything the generous men had was freely at your service.
+It was a rare treat to come across one of those solitary camps when out on a prolonged hunt, for the visitor was sure of a cordial welcome, and everything the generous men had was freely at your service.
 The crowning pleasure came at night when stories were told under the silvery pines, with troops of stars overhead, around a glowing campfire, until the lateness of the hour warned all that it was time to roll up in their robes if they intended to court sleep.

-When telling a story he invariably kept his pipe in his mouth, using his hands to cut from a solid plug of Missouri tobacco, whenever his pipe showed signs of exhaustion.
+When telling a story, he invariably kept his pipe in his mouth, using his hands to cut from a solid plug of Missouri tobacco whenever his pipe showed signs of exhaustion.
 He also fixed his eyes on some imaginary object in the blaze of the fire, and his countenance indicated a concentration of thought as if to call back from the shadowy past the coming tale, the more attractive, perhaps, by its extreme improbability.

 He declared that he once visited the realms of Pluto, and no one ever succeeded in disabusing his mind of the illusion.

-The story is here presented just as he used to tell it, but divested of much of its dialect, so hard to read, and much more difficult to write:
+The story is here presented just as he used to tell it but divested of much of its dialect, so hard to read and much more difficult to write:

-“Something was wrong; I must be shoving backward, I thought, and that before long, or I’d go under, so I jerked the rein, but I’ll be dog-goned, and it’s true as there’s meat running, Blue kept going forward.
+“Something was wrong; I must be shoving backward, I thought, and that before long, or I’d go under, so I jerked the rein, but I’ll be dog-gone, and it’s true as there’s meat running; Blue kept going forward.
 I laid back and cussed and kicked till I saw blood, certain.
 Then I put out my hand for my knife to kill the beast, but the ‘Green River’ wouldn’t come.
 I tell you some invisible spirit had a paw there, and it’s me that says it, ‘bad medicine’ it was, that trapping time.

-“One of the devils said, with a grin and bow, ‘Good-morning, Mr. Hatcher!’
+“One of the devils said, with a grin and bow, ‘Good morning, Mr. Hatcher!’

 “‘H — — !’ says I, ‘how do you know me?
 I swear this hoss never saw you before.’

-“‘Oh, we’ve expected you a long time,’ said the other, ‘and we are quite happy to see you — we’ve known you ever since your arrival in the mountains.’
+“‘Oh, we’ve expected you a long time,’ said the other, ‘and we are quite happy to see you — we’ve known you since your arrival in the mountains.’